kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 Switch back to **MainInterface.storyboard** to connect everything up.

-First, choose the collection view controller and set the class to **StickerCollectionViewController** in the Identity Inspector.
+First, choose the collection view controller and use the Identity Inspector to set the class to **StickerCollectionViewController**.

-Choose the section header and change the class to **SectionHeader**, and the reuse identifier (in the Attributes Inspector) to **SectionHeader**.
+Choose the section header, change its class to **SectionHeader**, and use the Attributes Inspector to set the reuse identifier to **SectionHeader**.

-Choose the cell and change the class to **StickerCollectionViewCell**, and the reuse identifier to **StickerCollectionViewCell**.
+Choose the cell, change its class to **StickerCollectionViewCell**, and set the reuse identifier to **StickerCollectionViewCell**.

-Open the assistant editor, making sure **StickerCollectionViewCell.swift** is displayed, and make a new outlet from the `MSStickerView` inside the cell to the collection view cell subclass.
-Call it **stickerView**.
+Open the Assistant editor, make sure **StickerCollectionViewCell.swift** is displayed, and create a new outlet from the `MSStickerView` inside the cell to the collection view cell subclass.
+Name it **stickerView**.

-Now make the assistant editor display **SectionHeader.swift** and make a new outlet from the label in the section header to the `SectionHeader` class file.
-Call it `label`.
+Now switch the Assistant editor to **SectionHeader.swift** and create a new outlet from the label in the section header to the `SectionHeader` class file.
+Name it `label`.

-That was a lot of work!
 Check the document outline in the storyboard to make sure you haven't missed anything:

 ![bordered width=40%](images/Collection2.png)

-Close the assistant editor and switch to **StickerCollectionViewController.swift**.
+Close the Assistant editor and switch to **StickerCollectionViewController.swift**.

-The stickers are going to be grouped in this view controller, so instead of using an array, you'll use a dictionary.
+The stickers will be grouped in this view controller using a dictionary instead of an array.
 Add the following code above the class declaration:

 ```swift
 let stickerNameGroups: [String: [String]] = [